-Woman in texting suicide case was 'intoxicated' by antidepressants, doctor says
+Suicide text trial hears of antidepressant use

 Such drugs can impair judgment, wisdom, understanding, love and empathy, he said -- especially in the adolescent brain, which is still developing and is "more susceptible to harm and all intrusions."

-At the time of Roy's death Carter was 17.
+At the time of Roy's death, Carter was 17.

-Breggin told Bristol County Juvenile Court Judge Lawrence Moniz, who will decide the case, that he reached his conclusions after reviewing Carter's educational records, text messages and police files and interviewed a half-dozen people who knew her.
+Breggin, who did not treat Carter, told Bristol County Juvenile Court Judge Lawrence Moniz that he reached his conclusions after reviewing Carter's educational records, text messages and police files and interviewed a half-dozen people who knew her.

 Carter is being tried as a youth because she was a minor when her alleged crime took place.
 She waived her right to a jury trial, so the judge will render a verdict after testimony concludes.